How to Hank Yarn From a Ball

-These strands should be tied tightly enough that they hold the hank together but... not so tight that they won't allow the fibers to move around, which is essential if you're planning to wash the yarn after skeining.
+These strands should be tied tightly enough that they hold the hank together but not so tight that they won't allow the fibers to move around, which is essential if you're planning to wash the yarn after skeining.

-Finishing the Skein
+Finish the Skein

-Now just take the hank off the back of the chair.
+Take the hank off the back of the chair.
 If you like, you can add a couple more ties at this point.

+If you have a yarn swift and are just looking for an excuse to use it, you can also wind a ball of yarn into a hank with the help of this device.
 It is a little bit faster to wind a skein this way because the swift has a bigger circumference than the back of a chair, meaning your hank will be longer as well.

-Take the end of the yarn and drape it once all the way around the swift, catching it in the middle indented part of the swift.
-You... can also drape the tail end of the yarn inside the swift mechanism as shown, if desired.Continue to 6 of 8 below.
+Take the end of the yarn and drape it once around the swift, catching it in the middle indented part of the swift.
+You can also drape the tail end of the yarn inside the swift mechanism as shown if desired.

-Winding the Skein
+Wind the Skein

 Use one hand to slowly spin the swift so that the yarn from the ball feeds onto the swift.
 If it's not going into the right place on its own, use your other hand to guide the yarn so that it goes onto the swift properly.

-Finishing the Skein
+Finish the Skein

 Once you have the rhythm down of how to wind the ball onto the yarn swift, it should get a lot faster and easier.
 Just keep going until the yarn ball runs out.

-Removing the Skein from the Swift
+Remove the Skein From the Swift

 Loosen the bolt that regulates the umbrella action of your swift to make it easier to slide the hank off the swift.